dgroomes/stackoverflow-look-back/README.md

 * This project has ballooned and I could really use some ESLint or something to do the undifferentiated heavy lifting of finding basic problems.
 For example, I changed the signature of the RPC client, and it's pretty easy to miss a call site and update the args.
-* Get rid of the symlinks.
+* DONE Get rid of the symlinks.
 It doesn't work on Windows.
 I think I need a build script, like the Firefox build script.
 It be should be pretty easy to make a Windows bat script or maybe Powershell.
+* Support the Edge browser.
+Write a Powershell script to build the extension distributions.
+This is the Windows friendly thing to do.
+Add instructions as needed.
 * Clean up the References.
 Organize MDN links together.

 ## Finished Wish List items